THE FUTURE

 Your Future Idea

-Submit a 500-word summary of your innovative food concept now - deadline is 27 Sept, 2025.
+Submit a 500-word summary of your innovative food concept now - deadline for entries is 26 Sept 2025.
 All participants are welcome to attend the finalist event for free.

 ROUND 02